-At one time, the only way to resolve land use conflicts between neighbors was to take each other to court.
+At one time, the only way to resolve land-use conflicts between neighbors was to take each other to court.
 Their main remedy was through common law nuisance actions.
 Nuisance is a common law doctrine "grounded in the maxim that 'a man shall not use his property so as to harm another."
 Nuisance law does not prevent harm.
 Harm must occur before action can be taken.
-In almost all nuisance cases, parties ask for injunctions and courts are forced to make all or nothing decisions about whether a particular use should be allowed to continue.
+In almost all nuisance cases, parties ask for injunctions and courts are forced to make all-or-nothing decisions about whether a particular use should be allowed to continue.
 Cases are often appealed and take considerable time to resolve.
-Moreover, litigation is expensive, and beyond the reach of many.
+Moreover, litigation is expensive and beyond the reach of many.

-3 Zoning 1961.
+2 Zoning 1961.

-4 An injunction is a court order from doing some specified act or commanding someone to undo some wrong or injury.
+3 An injunction is a court order to stop some specified act or to command someone to undo some wrong or injury.

 Nuisance, in law, is a condition that, because of some noxious or harmful characteristic, causes unwarranted interference with the ownership and enjoyment of another's property.
 Nuisances are classified as public, private, or mixed.
 A public nuisance infringes on the rights shared by the community as a whole.
 Private nuisances affect one or more persons in the enjoyment of an individual right not shared by the general public.
-Mixed combine the characteristics of public and private nuisances.
+Mixed combines the characteristics of public and private nuisances.
 One of the oldest common law doctrines, nuisance served as an all-purpose tool of land-use regulation that remained reasonably effective until the Industrial Revolution.

-Cities grew dramatically in the latter half of the 1800s as people left rural areas and moved to the cities seeking jobs in factories and offices.7 With no rules to govern the development of cities, almost all households and businesses discharged their waste on land adjoining their buildings.
-Even where yards were small.
+Cities grew dramatically in the latter half of the 1800s as people left rural areas and moved to the cities seeking jobs in factories and offices.
+With no rules to govern the development of cities, almost all households and businesses discharged their waste onto the land adjoining their buildings, even where yards were small.
 Water spilled from cisterns or pumps and muddied the ground.
-Privy vaults called "cispools" or "sinks" functioned as receptacles for excrement.8 Adding to the problem, kitchen slop or wash water drained into these pits and into the streets.
+Privy vaults called "cispools" or "sinks" functioned as receptacles for excrement.
+Adding to the problem, kitchen slop and wash water drained into these pits and into the streets.

 To deal with the influx of people into the large cities, tenements were built to house them.
-Urban workers lived in railroad flats.
-Usually one room in each apartment had a window for light and air.
+Urban workers lived in what were known as railroad flats-apartments with only one room that had a window for light and air.
 No sanitary facilities or water supplies were provided for these flats.
 The small backyards of the residences contained a multi-seat outhouse and a well, which resulted in deplorable sanitation and public health.
-The tenements were built close together and the streets were garbage filled.9
+The tenements were built close together, and the streets were garbage filled.8

-As ill-suited as nuisance law was in dealing with these conflicts, it was even less effective for settling disputes over the myriad new land uses that developed with the Industrial Revolution.
+As ill-suited as nuisance law was for resolving these conflicts, it was even less effective for settling disputes over the myriad new land uses that came with the Industrial Revolution.
 When the economy was mainly agricultural, incompatible land uses essentially did not exist.
-With the Industrial Revolution, tensions among property owners began to arise because of incompatible land uses, for example, the conflict between garment manufacturers and department stores on New York's Fifth Avenue.
+With the Industrial Revolution, however, tensions among property owners began to arise because of incompatible land uses, for example, the conflict between garment manufacturers and department stores on New York's Fifth Avenue.
 As garment factories and warehouses began arriving on Fifth Avenue early in the 20th century, owners of the exclusive department stores already in place complained that these establishments depreciated property values and caused traffic problems.
-The merchants took out newspaper ads encouraging that new factory buildings be constructed in the deserted lower warehouse districts far from Fifth Avenue.
+The merchants took out newspaper ads encouraging the construction of new factory buildings in the deserted lower warehouse districts far from Fifth Avenue.